top of page

 Okie Coupe - 1930 Model A Coupe

 I bought this car from a family member in Oklahoma.
 A small plaque on the dash says, “1930 Model A 1930-1977 McLean, VA / 1977-1991 Aerospace Museum San Diego, CA”.
 The car had likely been “restored” in the 1970s and was complete with sky blue upholstery.
-I chopped the top 4" and added a 1948 59AB Flathead V8.
-Along with a lot of other traditional hot rod modifications.
+I chopped the top 4" and added a 1948 59AB Flathead V8 along with several other traditional hot rod modifications.

 SOLD